opena11y/fae/centos7-configuration.md

 * In centos7 service scripts go in the `/etc/init.d` directory.
 * A sample `fae-util` service script is in the `fae2/scripts` directory
 * You may need to edit the sample `fae-util` script for the directories associated with your virtual environment and fae2 files

+NOTE: You do not need to be in the virtual python environment for the next steps, but you need to be `root` or `sudo`.

 ```
 $ cd /etc/initd/